adsarwate/advising-notes/GraduateResearch.md

 * Keep a clean and consistent bibliography
   * Make sure all authors are listed.
 Check to make sure you have all accents in names!
 That is part of spelling the name correctly.
   * Either abbreviate **all** journal/conference titles or write all of them out in full.
   * Check titles for proper nouns!
 Unless you write "{Gaussian}" or "{G}aussian", LaTeX will render the it as "gaussian."
-This also holds for acronyms, so "{PCA}" and "{fMRI}" not "PCA" and "fmri".
+This also holds for acronyms, so "{PCA}" and "{fMRI}" not "PCA" and "fMRI".
   * Don't use "Signal Processing, IEEE Transactions on" but instead use "IEEE Transactions on Signal Processing"
-  * Make sure you get page numbers if there are any: many publishers will ask you to put them in anyway so doing it ahead of time saves time.
+  * Make sure you get page numbers if there are any: many publishers will ask you to put them in anyway so doing it ahead of time saves time later.
   * By default sure you include a URL in the BibTeX.
-They can be removed later.
+They can be removed later if you need the space.
   * [Follow Prof. John D. Owens's advice](https://www.ece.ucdavis.edu/~jowens/biberrors.html)